-UNDP works hand in hand with the Swedish Government and the Government of Romania to strengthen the public sector in Georgia and ease the implementation of the Government’s reform agenda.
-The current phase of the programme was set in motion in 2013 and will end in 2015.
+UNDP works hand in hand with the Swedish Government to strengthen the public sector in Georgia and ease the implementation of the Government’s reform agenda.
+The current phase of the programme was set in motion in 2015 and will end in 2020.
 During this period, particular emphasis is devoted to further rapprochement to the European values and principles.

 Some results so far